 The advantages of having a sound financial forecast cannot be understated – as forecasts are the underpinning of strong business plans that set a company up for success and growth.
 A few of the core advantages of a financial forecast can include:

 - Business Planning: Financial forecasts are the foundation of a good annual operating plan and long-term (3-5 year) strategic plans.
-They provide the road map for where and when the company expects to increase or decrease key areas of their financial income and investments.
+They provide the road map for where and when the company expects to increase or decrease key areas of its financial income and investments.